 The leg wounds associated with vascular disease can take months or years to heal.
 The longer your wound remains, the higher your risk of dangerous complications such as skin and bone infections.
-The experienced team at Vascular Specialists in Tinley Park and Evergreen Park, Illinois, offers comprehensive care, ensuring you have the nutrition needed to heal, offering advanced wound care, and performing minimally-invasive procedures to treat the underlying condition.
+The experienced team at Vascular Specialists in Tinley Park and Evergreen Park, Illinois, and Munster, Indiana, offers comprehensive care, ensuring you have the nutrition needed to heal, offering advanced wound care, and performing minimally-invasive procedures to treat the underlying condition.
 If you develop a sore on your leg, don’t wait to schedule an appointment.
 Call one of the offices, or use the online booking feature.

 The leg wounds caused by vascular problems appear on your lower leg, often around your ankle or your feet.
 The following wounds develop due to problems in your veins, arteries, or both:

 Your leg veins use valves to keep blood flowing up the leg and back to your heart.
 When a valve fails, blood flows back down the vein and accumulates.